It was quite the way for Hon. Catherine Callbeck to overcome her shyness.

 THE EARLY YEARS

-Ruth hailed from Summerside, born into a high-profile political family who often would talk politics during Catherine’s Sunday afternoon visits to their home.
+Ruth hailed from Summerside, and was born into a high-profile political family who often would talk politics during Catherine’s Sunday afternoon visits to their home.

 As a child and young woman, Callbeck never thought of gender as a barrier, noting there were many strong women role models to admire both in her daily life and in her community.